mellow-moon/LSTM_autoencoder/README.md

 <img src="img/1_dataframe.png" width="600"/>

+There is 509189 normal observations and 443 anomaly observations.

 # Data Split

 We will split data into training, validation and test datasets to train our autoencoder.